Understanding greywater: Composition and Reuse

 Greywater contains a mix of different substances, including soaps, detergents, food particles, hair, oils, and other organic matter.
 It also contains nutrients such as nitrogen and phosphorus, which can be beneficial for plants.
 However, greywater can also be contaminated with harmful substances such as Germs, Pathogens, and chemicals such as bleach and Deodorize.
 For this reason, it's imperative to handle greywater properly to minimize the risk of harm to plants, animals, and humans.

 Types of greywater systems

 There are several types of greywater systems available, each with different levels of treatment.
 The simplest systems simply divert greywater from the house to the garden for immediate use.
 These systems are usually used in homes with low water usage and can be as simple as a pipe or as complex as a pump and filter system.

 More advanced greywater systems use filters or other treatments to remove contaminants and improve the quality of the water.
-Some systems use ultraviolet light to kill bacteria and viruses, while others rely on sand filters or biofilters to remove organic matter and other contaminants.
+Some systems use ultraviolet light to kill Germs and Pathogens, while others rely on sand filters or biofilters to remove organic matter and other contaminants.

 Commercial greywater systems are designed to meet specific standards, such as the Australian Standard AS/NZS 1547:2012, which sets guidelines for the reuse of greywater in residential and commercial buildings.
 These systems typically have multiple stages of treatment and are designed to meet the needs of large buildings and communities.